guzzle/RingPHP/README.rst

 Clients may return future responses if they wish.
-Future responses are just like response arrays except that they are actually ``GuzzleHttp\Ring\Future`` objects that are not sent over the wire until they are used or the underlying adapter needs to send outstanding requests (for example, if they number of queued requests becomes too high or the adapter is shutting down).
+Future responses are just like response arrays except that they are actually ``GuzzleHttp\Ring\Future`` objects that are not sent over the wire until they are used or the underlying adapter needs to send outstanding requests (for example, if the number of queued requests becomes too high or the adapter is shutting down).

 .. code-block:: php